StonkOverflow/datascraper/README.md

 To get the python things you need, first `pip install pipenv` then `pipenv install && pipenv shell`

 To run mysql commands locally make sure you install the mysql-server first.

+### For darkpools

+Make sure you have the selenium chrome webdriver installed and on the path